LSFLK/copper.opensource.lk/docs/Installation.md

 ## Installation

 README.md file in the Deployment folder describe the installation process in detailed.
-It is the most updated one and please reffer it for more details.
+Copper email server version 0.6 or less than deployments are covered in this document.
 ## Clone this Repository

 ```